serejandmyself/cryptowiki/cryptowiki.md

 ## Contributing

-Welcome as f$$k!
-Open issues, commit PR's.
+Welcome, of course!
+Open issues, commits, PRs, whatever.
 Much love sending I am for you.
 Stick to the format bro!

 ## Table of Conetent